melanchall/drywetmidi/Docs/articles/high-level-managing/Getting-objects.md

 ![GetObjects-Rests-NoSeparation](images/Getting-objects-GetObjects-Rests-NoSeparation.png)

-An important concept we need to discuss is a key selection.
+An important concept we need to discuss is **key selection**.
 Key is used to calculate rests.
 Rests are always calculated only between objects with the same key.
 If an object with different key is encountered, rests will be calculated for that key.

 In the code above we're saying: _The key of each object is 0_.
-So for the rests building algorithm all objects are same, there is no difference between channels and note numbers, for example.
+So for the rests building algorithm all objects are the same, there is no difference between channels and note numbers, for example.
 So rests will be constructed only at spaces where there are no notes at all (with any channels and any note numbers).

 Also please take a look at the predefined key selectors available via constants of the [RestDetectionSettings](xref:Melanchall.DryWetMidi.Interaction.RestDetectionSettings).
 We can rewrite code above: